MsMA-dev/fullstack-k8s-deployment/README.md

 # Full-Stack K8s Deployment — Production-Grade DevOps Infrastructure

-DevOps infrastructure for a Customer Management System — fully containerized, deployed on Kubernetes, and driven by an automated Jenkins CI/CD pipeline with quality gates, artifact management, and real-time observability.
+DevOps infrastructure for a Customer Management System, fully containerized, deployed on Kubernetes, and driven by an automated Jenkins CI/CD pipeline with quality gates, artifact management, and real-time observability.

 ---